davpersson/infNystrom/README.md

 ---------------------------------------------------------------------
 ### Numerical experiments
-Run plotter_run to reproduce the figures for the numerical experiments.
-Run test_run to rerun the experiments.
+Run plotter_run_me.m to reproduce the figures for the numerical experiments.
+Run run_me.m to rerun the experiments.
 It requires the Chebfun software package in the MATLAB path.
 The Chebfun software package can be downloaded from https://github.com/chebfun/chebfun.
+The script plotter_run_me.m creates the figures.

 ---------------------------------------------------------------------
 ### Reference